Blue-winged Warbler, Vermivora cyanoptera

 The Blue-winged Warbler is a common to uncommon migrant across the state, but nests primarily in Middle Tennessee.
 The species is declining due to reforestation of its early-successional breeding habitat, and habitat loss due to development in the breeding and wintering range.

-In summer 2010, the American Ornithologists' Union changed the scientific name for the Blue-winged Warbler from Vermivora pinus to Vermivora cyanoptera.
+In the summer of 2010, the American Ornithologists' Union changed the scientific name for the Blue-winged Warbler from Vermivora pinus to Vermivora cyanoptera.

 Weight: 0.3 oz